readytensor/rt-agentic-ai-cert-week9/lessons/wk9-l6/wk9-l6-giskard.md

 This approach brings continuous, automated safety assurance into your LLM workflows, letting you detect and fix issues like hallucinations, prompt injections, and bias **before** users ever see them.

+---

+--DIVIDER--

+# Watch the Walkthrough: Testing Agentic AI with Giskard 🎥

+Want to see Giskard in action before diving into code?

+In this companion video, we walk through how to:

+- Wrap your LLM pipeline for Giskard testing
+- Detect hallucinations, prompt injections, and psychofancy
+- Interpret Giskard’s scan results, including controversial outputs and robustness issues
+- Create logical checks for automated prompt injection detection
+- Explore Giskard’s red teaming playground to stress-test real LLM agents

+It’s a hands-on demo using a real RAG-based assistant — great for anyone working on agent safety, evaluation, or preparing for production deployment.

+:::youtube[Title]{#0HLA5CSiut8}

+---

 --DIVIDER--

 # Final Takeaway